Ethiopia - How to visit Danakil Depression

 pH Level below 1 which is like battery acid

-So yes, it's not healthy to touch it.
-Pro tip: Do not wear sandals or shoes that you would like to use after the visit to the sulfur walk.
-The sulfur on the shoes discolors everything and cannot be removed.
+So yes, it's not healthy to touch the sulfur.
+Also, I should have used shoes that I could throw away afterward, as the sulfur on the shoes discolors everything and cannot be removed.

 Dallol is a cinder cone volcano in the Danakil Depression.
 The yellow stuff is a salt and sulfur mixture, dried in the sun.

-Set of movie "Planet of the Apes" and the Sulfur Lake
+Set of the movie "Planet of the Apes" and the Sulfur Lake

 Because this landscape is so strange and looks like from another planet, the movie "Planet of the Apes" was made here in this area.